 CalEPA formed an Interagency Task Force on Refinery Safety in August 2013.
 The Task Force membership includes ten state agencies, U.S. EPA, and local agencies from areas of the state that contain refineries.
 We will work collaboratively to achieve the highest possible level of safety for refinery workers and local communities, and prepare for and effectively respond to emergencies if they occur.

-CalEPA and its Boards, Departments, and Office are committed to improving our communication and working relationships with California Indian Tribes.
-To achieve this goal, we have adopted the CalEPA Policy for Working with California Indian Tribes (PDF).
+CalEPA and its Boards, Departments, and Office are committed to improving our communication and working relationships with California Native American Tribes.
+To achieve this goal, CalEPA adopted its Policy on Consultation with California Native American Tribes (PDF).

 The Unified Program consolidates, coordinates, and makes consistent the administrative requirements, permits, inspections, and enforcement activities of six environmental and emergency response programs (Unified Program Fact Sheet, PDF).
 The state agencies responsible for these programs set the standards for their program while local governments implement the standards.
 CalEPA oversees the implementation of the program as a whole.
 The Unified Program is implemented at the local level by 83 government agencies certified by the Secretary of CalEPA.